On groups with Schottky set boundary: One component in the incidence graph

 There are three cases to consider for relatively hyperbolic group pairs with Schottky set boundary.
 The first is when the incidence graph has one component.

-\begin{theorem} Let $(G, \mathcal{P})$ be a relatively hyperbolic group pair such that $\partial (G, \mathcal{P})$ is a Schottky set with connected incidence graph.
-Let $(G, \mathcal{P}')$ be the relatively hyperbolic group pair where $\mathcal{P}'$ consists of the subgroups in $\mathcal{P}$ that are not two-ended.
-Then $\partial(G, \mathcal{P}')$ is a Cantor set. \end{theorem}
+\begin{theorem} Let $(G, \mathcal{P})$ be a relatively hyperbolic group pair such that $ \partial(G, \mathcal{P})$ is a Schottky set with connected incidence graph.
+Let $\partial (G, \mathcal{P}_2)$ be the relatively hyperbolic group pair where $\mathcal{P}_2$ consists of the subgroups in $\mathcal{P}$ that are not two-ended.
+Then $\partial (G, \mathcal{P}_2)$ is a Cantor set. \end{theorem}

-\begin{proof} We will prove that if $\partial(G, \mathcal{P}')$ has a non-trivial component, it is a dendrite.
+\begin{proof} We will prove that if $\partial (G, \mathcal{P}_2)$ has a non-trivial component, it is a dendrite.
 However, this is impossible according to Lemma~\ref{cor:nodendrite}.
 The theorem will then follow.

-Take a component $L$ of $\pa (G, \mathcal{P})$.
+Take a component $L$ of $\partial (G, \mathcal{P}_2)$.
 Suppose that $L$ contains at least two points $x$ and $y$.

 \begin{itemize} \item $L$ is a connected, locally connected compact metrizable space.
 The component is connected by definition.
 A component $L$ is itself the boundary of a relatively hyperbolic subgroup pair: the subgroup stabilizing $L$ along with the peripheral subgroups whose fixed points belong to $L$ \cite{bowrelhyp}.
 Thus $L$ is compact and a metric space.
-Furthermore, the set of peripheral subgroups is a subset of $\mathcal{P}'$, each of whose elements is a closed surface group.
+Furthermore, the set of peripheral subgroups is a subset of $\mathcal{P}_2$, each of whose elements is virtually a closed surface group, by Proposition \ref{prop:parabsubgp}.
 Therefore by Bowditch \cite{bowconnect} the boundary $L$ is locally connected.

 \item The component $L$ contains no simple closed curve.
 Any simple closed curve bounds two discs in $S^2$ which are either contained in $L$ or not.
-At least one must be contained in $L$ as the complementary region would correspond to an additional component of the incidence graph, which is connected.
-If the simple closed curve bounds a disk in $L$, then the boundary has non-empty interior but then it must be all of $S^2$, since it is the boundary of a relatively hyperbolic group (limit points of loxodromic elements are dense). \end{itemize}
+At least one must be contained in $L$ as the complementary region would correspond to an additional component of the incidence graph, by Corollary \ref{cor:comp}.
+This contradicts our assumption that the incidence graph is connected.
+If the simple closed curve bounds a disk in $L$, then the boundary has non-empty interior {which contradicts the last part of Proposition \ref{prop:ordcomp}. } \end{itemize}

-Thus, $L$ should be a drendrite, so we may now conclude that there are no non-trivial components.
+Thus, $L$ should be a dendrite, so we may now conclude that there are no non-trivial components. \end{proof}